STORM: Slot-based Task-aware Object-centric Representation for robotic Manipulation: Method

-As shown in the bottom of Fig.~\ref{fig:method_robot}, camera observations are processed by the object-centric module to produce a fixed set of slot representations, which serve as visual tokens for the policy.
-Spatial features extracted from each slot’s mask are concatenated to the corresponding slot embedding.
-Task instructions are encoded using a frozen CLIP text encoder~\cite{radford2021learningtransferablevisualmodels} and provided as a global task embedding, while nouns parsed from the instruction condition the object-centric module to emphasize task-relevant entities.
+In the second phase, we integrate the semantically grounded object-centric representations into an imitation learning pipeline.
+Given expert demonstrations $\mathcal{D} = \{\tau_1, \ldots, \tau_n\}$ with trajectories $\tau_i = [(o_0,a_0), \ldots, (o_T,a_T)]$, a policy $\pi$ must predict actions $a_i$ from visual inputs $o_i$, task instructions, and proprioception.
+As illustrated in the right of Figure~\ref{fig:method_robot}, observations yield a fixed set of slot representations.
+Additionally, to further enhance spatial grounding of slots, a mask encoder extracts information from the masks associated to each slots to then concatenate this information to the slot embedding.
+This simple trick permits to further enhance the downstream results for robotic manipulation as discussed in~\ref{sec:abla}.

+Task instructions are encoded via a frozen CLIP text encoder and provided as a global task embedding.
+To condition the object-centric module with nouns, rather than relying on manual dataset annotations or rigid rule-based heuristics, we automatically extract task-relevant entities by parsing nouns from the instruction using the pre-trained models in the spaCy natural language processing library~\cite{honnibalspacy}.
+Furthermore, we explicitly append ``robot arm'' to this list of parsed nouns to ensure the agent's embodiment is consistently distinguished from the rest of the scene elements.
 Proprioceptive inputs are projected as additional tokens.
-All tokens are processed by a Transformer decoder together with a learnable \textit{[ACT]} token.
-The transformer processes a history of 4 frames and predicts a sequence of 10 future actions.
-The action head, modeled as a Gaussian Mixture Model (GMM), maps the \textit{[ACT]} token to the next relative joint command.
+This entire sequence of tokens is processed by a Transformer decoder alongside a learnable \texttt{[ACT]} token, utilizing a 4-frame history to predict a chunk of 10 future actions.
+Finally, a Gaussian Mixture Model (GMM) action head maps the \texttt{[ACT]} token to the next relative joint command.

-The object-centric module and policy are trained jointly.
-To preserve semantic structure learned in Stage~1, gradients from the policy loss do not propagate into the visual part, and a feature-level gradient detachment is applied.
-The object-centric component is trained with a reduced learning rate and augmented with a Slot–Slot contrastive loss~\cite{manasyan2025temporallyconsistentobjectcentriclearning} and a single Transformer layer to encourage temporal consistency.
-The policy is trained using a standard imitation learning objective.
+During joint training, we apply \textbf{feature-level gradient detachment} to isolate the learning signals.
+Specifically, we prevent the imitation learning loss from backpropagating into the visual backbone, meaning the policy is optimized exclusively via a standard imitation-learning objective.
+Concurrently, the object-centric components are independently \textbf{refined} using their own visual losses with a reduced learning rate.